 Prints, drawings, and watercolor paintings on paper, whether Western or Asian in origin, share several requirements for their care and conservation.
 Among the major threats to works on paper are careless handling, exposure to unstable materials, overexposure to light, and moisture.

 Unmatted works of art on paper must be handled with special care.
-Use clean white gloves, as even the slightest amount of natural oils from one’s skin can leave a mark on the paper surface.
-When moving the art work, even very short distances, place it on a stiff acid-free board or in the fold of a large sheet of acid-free paper and carry it flat, to avoid accidental creasing or wrinkling.
+Handle only with clean cotton, latex or nitrile gloves, as even the slightest amount of natural oil from one’s skin can leave a mark on the paper surface.
+When moving an artwork, even very short distances, place it on a stiff acid-free board or in the fold of a large sheet of acid-free paper and carry it flat, to avoid accidental creasing or wrinkling.

-As an organic material, paper is highly sensitive to light, which will in time cause it to become dark and brittle.
-The discoloration is irreversible, but some degree of flexibility can be restored to the paper through careful conservation treatment.
-To prevent damage from light to works on paper displayed in the home, hang art works where they are not exposed to bright natural or artificial light, ideally on a north-facing wall or in a hallway.
-If possible, rotate art works so that no single work is on display constantly.
+As an organic material, paper is highly sensitive to light, which will, in time, cause it to become dark and brittle.
+This discoloration is irreversible, but some degree of flexibility can be restored to the paper through careful conservation treatment.
+To prevent light damage to works on paper displayed in the home, hang artworks where they are not exposed to bright natural or artificial light, ideally on a north-facing wall or in a hallway.
+If possible, rotate artworks so that no single work is on display constantly.
 A convenient way to do this is to change the display with the seasons.

-The other enemy of paper is moisture: water and mold can cause greenish-brown stains or warping, or cause ink or pigments to smear.
-In the home, works of art on paper should be stored in watertight containers (which are also effective against mice and insects, who find both paper and the paste used in Asian paintings delicious), and kept well away from damp floors or walls.
+Another enemy of paper is moisture: water and mold can cause greenish-brown stains or warping, or cause ink or pigments to smear.
+In the home, works of art on paper should be stored in watertight containers and kept well away from damp floors or walls.
+These containers are also effective against mice and insects, which find both the paper and paste used in Asian paintings quite delicious.
 Conservation treatment can reverse or diminish the effects of water damage.